chriswernst/facial-recognition-opencv/README.md

 ```
 eye_cascade = cv2.CascadeClassifier('/Users/UserName/anaconda/envs/py35/share/OpenCV/haarcascades/haarcascade_eye.xml')
 ```
-With Anaconda, my XML files were located at the above path.
+Using Anaconda, my XML files were located at the above path.
 If you're having trouble finding the files, search your computer for `haarcascade_frontalface_default.xml` and `haarcascade_eye.xml` and alter the above path to point to them.

 We're going to use `matplotlib.pyplot` to open a figure and title it: